CasperrDeveloper/Image-RGB/README.md

-# Image-RGB
+# RDBypass
- Image-RGB essentially converts almost any image (png, jpeg) into a RLUA script that will be displayed on the RBLX game.
+If you didnt know this is an image to lua script converter (make an image script that will appear on screen when you execute it)